 Community Action Board of Santa Cruz County Inc., CAB

 The Interfaith Movement for Human Integrity joins with people of faith to act on these core beliefs: welcome the refugee, treat the stranger as your own, compassion knows no borders, love has no walls.
 Judaism, Christianity, Islam, Buddhism, the Baháʼí faith and many others share a central commitment to the sacredness of every person.
-IM4H has provided training to Welcoming Network and the team model for assisting asylum-seekers and other refugees.
+IM4H has provided training to the Welcoming Network and the team model for assisting asylum-seekers and other refugees.

 New Anchor exists to raise awareness about the global refugee crisis, and to create opportunities for Americans to make a difference by helping those new arrivals with housing.
-Welcoming Network has received financial assistance from New Anchor to assist with rent for asylum-seekers we are accompanying.
+The Welcoming Network has received financial assistance from New Anchor to assist with rent for asylum-seekers we are accompanying.